Tandem Jumping Frequently Asked Questions

 Jumps usually take about two to four hours, but be prepared to spend the whole day at the drop zone in the event of weather delays.

 How much does a tandem skydive cost?

-$255, is skydiving expensive?
+$295, is skydiving expensive?
 Yes.
-However, the price is minimal when considering the amazing experience. $50 non-refundable deposit included in all bookings.
+However, the price is minimal when considering the amazing experience.
+The price includes a $100 non-refundable deposit in all bookings.
 We promise that you'll leave thinking it was well worth it!
 At Skydive Adventures it is our aim to provide a world-class experience at competitive skydiving prices consistent with the best skydiving centers in the US.
 Contact us with any questions you have.
+Video packages are available for $75-$100.
 We hope to see you at the drop zone soon!

 Is there a weight limit?